A Wrinkle in Time (2018 film): Release

 A Wrinkle in Time premiered at the El Capitan Theatre on February 26, 2018, with its theatrical release on March 9, 2018.
 This was a month ahead of its initial release date of April 6, 2018.
 The film was released by Walt Disney Studios Home Entertainment on 4K UHD Blu-ray, Blu-ray, and DVD on June 5, 2018.
-It became available for streaming on Disney+ in the United States on March 25, 2020 after being available since launch elsewhere.
+It became available for streaming on Disney+ in the United States on March 25, 2020, after being available since launch elsewhere.

 Reception

 Box office

-A Wrinkle in Time grossed $100.5 million in the U.S. and Canada, and $32.2 million in other territories, for a worldwide total of $132.7 million.
+A Wrinkle in Time grossed $100.5 million in the U.S. and Canada, and $32.7 million in other territories, for a worldwide total of $133.2 million.
 A combined $250 million was spent on production and advertisement.
 Following Disney's Q2 earnings report in May 2018, Yahoo!
 Finance deduced the film would lose the studio $86–186 million, and in April 2019, Deadline Hollywood calculated the film lost $130.6 million, when factoring together all expenses and revenues.

 In the U.S. and Canada, A Wrinkle in Time was released alongside The Hurricane Heist, Gringo, and The Strangers: Prey at Night, and was projected to gross $30–38 million from 3,980 theaters in its opening weekend.
 It made $10.2 million on its first day, including $1.3 million from Thursday night previews.
-It went on to debut at $33.3 million, finishing second behind Disney's own Black Panther ($41.1 million in its fourth weekend).
+It went on to debut at $33.1 million, finishing second behind Disney's own Black Panther ($41.1 million in its fourth weekend).
 In its second weekend, the film made $16.6 million, dropping 50% to fourth place.
-On June 15, in its 15th week of release, the film returned to a total of 285 theaters, often as part of a double-feature with Incredibles 2.
+On June 15, in its 15th week of release, the film returned to a total of 245 theaters, often as part of a double feature with Incredibles 2 at drive-in theaters, where the box-office revenue was credited equally to both films.
 It ended up making $1.7 million (a 1,600% increase from the previous weekend), pushing the total U.S. gross to $100 million.

-Internationally, the film opened in six countries alongside the U.S. and grossed $6.3 million in its opening weekend, Russia being the largest market with $4.1 million.
+Internationally, the film opened in six countries alongside the U.S. and grossed $6.3 million in its opening weekend, with Russia being the largest market with $4.1 million.